Field Properties Panel¶

 Note: The data type of every data field appears next to the field name in the Model Layout tab.

 Format: Allows user to change the format of a date field.

 Composite Type: Resolves a composite field such as full address or full name into parsed components.

 Composite data contains details about a record that can be further split into smaller elements.
 For example, a record about a customer transaction might contain a date field.
 Date fields are processed by a built-in parser that splits the date into hour, day, month, year etc.

-- None – This is the default setting.
+- None: This is the default setting.
 If None is selected, no action is taken to replace the value in an empty cell.
-For example, if the field in question (Item field) has some null records, the cells within the field are displayed as empty in the preview.
+For example, if the field has some null records, the cells within the field are displayed as empty in the preview.

-You can find some additional options for data cleaning in this section to clean the extracted data.
+You can find some additional options in this section to clean the extracted data.

 In this section, you can specify the size and position of a data field.